specialopssecurity/specialopssecurity.github.io/contact.md

 ## 📮 Postal

 If you must send us physical mail, you may route postal mail to our corporate agency at 5348 Vegas Drive, Suite 967, Las Vegas, NV 89108.

+## 🎨 Graphics

+Our graphic designer wanted you to know that our corporate logo is available as a high-resolution [Encapsulated PostScript](/assets/img/logo.eps) and is comprised of bespoke stylized lettering in Pantone PMS 5763 Green and PMS 452 Tan, with the word "Security" in pure white set in Linotype _Bank Gothic&reg; Medium_.